Gourab080992/Face-detection-using-MTCNN/README.md

 This repository consits codes for Facial Detecton Using MTCNN library.
 There are two codes in this repository :

-Facial Detection in Images.
+1)Facial Detection in Images.
 This code is capable of detecting a single face or multiple faces in Images.
-Facial Detection in Video.
+2)Facial Detection in Video.
 This code is capable of detecting a single face or multiple faces in a video feed.